johnrsibert/JonzPandemic/index.md

 The are a couple of reasons why the distribution is skewed.
 Skewness is, in part, a simple numerical artifact.
-The mean of ratio is close to zero, but ratio can never be less than zero.
+The mean of ratio is close to zero, but the ratio can never be less than zero.
 So the left limb of the distribution includes fewer instances than the right limb.
 There are also medical reasons for the skewness.
-The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to Covid-19 (people older that 65 years or people with compromised immune systems).
+The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to Covid-19: people older that 65 years, people with compromised immune systems, and the unvaccinated.

 The dashed curve that outlines the histogram is the theoretical [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution)